WorkTime – employee monitoring software

 8. Is it legal to monitor private messages and email content?

 Yes.
 If a company has clear policies on the prohibition of sending and receiving private messages and emails on company devices during and after working hours.
 In that case, it is justified to monitor activities such as sending or receiving private messages or e-mails.
-It is also recommended that employees sign a document that recognizes that employers can monitor such information at work.
+It is also recommended that employees sign a document recognizing that employers can monitor such information at work.

 9. Is it legal to monitor employees’ personal devices?